-A voucher scheme has proven to be an effective way of providing resources free-at-thepoint-of-use in the context of the EOSC, based on the limited-scale pilots carried out within the cited projects to date.
+A voucher scheme has proven to be an effective way of providing limited-scale resources free-at-the-point-of-use in the context of the EOSC, based on the limited-scale pilots carried out within the cited projects to date.
 It is in line with the EOSC vision and adheres to the draft Rules of Participation [R23]: Ground Rule 2 (vouchers can be registered in a catalogue) and Service S1 (vouchers are free-at-the-point-of-use).

-• Benefit realisation:
+Benefit realisation:

 Vouchers are particularly useful for small-scale limited usage by individual users.
 In particular, vouchers are suitable for the long-tail scientists who frequently do not have a structure through which they can access such IT services.
-In this way, vouchers are very good at engaging new users who have not used EOSC services before.
-In addition, vouchers offer a flexible way to explore innovative architectures (e.g. GPUs, FPGAs etc.) and software libraries (e.g. TensorFlow) before adopting them in production at larger scales.
+In this way, vouchers are particularly good at engaging new users who have not used EOSC services before.
+In addition, vouchers offer a flexible way to explore innovative architectures (e.g., GPUs, FPGAs etc.) and software libraries (e.g., TensorFlow) before adopting them in production at larger scales.
+It must be assured, however, that access and use of vouchers for (long-tail) scientists is relatively easy, when there are administrative or bureaucratic threshold vouchers that are less useful.